 The Main Education Collection, or 'Main' is shelved on Level 5 at the UCL Institute of Education Newsam Library and Archives.

 The Main Education Collection began in 1902, when the Institute was known as the London Day Training College and since then we have consistently aimed to ensure access to all published resources related to UK education.The collection also contains materials about education globally.

 The collection consists of over 350,000 physical items with some of these titles also available electronically.
 It contains resources from the early twentieth century to the most recently published research and textbooks.
-It is the biggest national collection of education materials and covers all aspects of education in the UK including resources about devolved governments i.e. Scotland, Northern Ireland and Wales.
+It is the largest national collection of education materials and we collect comprehensively on all aspects of education in the UK including resources produced by the devolved governments i.e. Scotland, Northern Ireland and Wales.

 Resources which are part of the Main Education Collection are available for Short Loan (red labels), 1 week Loan (yellow labels) and Standard Loan (white labels).
 More information about borrowing can be found in our guide to Library borrowing allowances.
 Due to space constraints, some of the older/less frequently used Main Collection material is held in Store and can be requested at the IOE Library Help Point for reference use within the Library.

 Given the size and scope of the collection, it is very popular with not only our own staff and students but also with students and researchers both nationally and internationally.
 If you would like more information about using our library, please see our Information for External Visitors LibGuide.

 To find a book, locate the relevant shelf using the classification sequence guides at the end of the shelving bays, then follow the sequence of letters alphabetically until you find the book which matches your classification exactly.

 Often the classification sequence is unique to a single title, but be aware that sometimes other titles may share the same location.